Five Great Fall Hikes in Newfoundland & LabradorBy Newfoundland & Labrador

 International Appalachian Trail

 The Humber Valley is a great area to see fall foliage in the Western part of the island.
 Stands of birch trees and colourful maples dot the area and can be seen from a number of vantage points in the region.
 One of the areas focal points, the Humber Valley Trail, is a 5km moderate hiking trail that ascends to the top of the 'Old Man in the Mountain', offering breathtaking views of the Humber River.
 Further west of Humber Valley is the Bay of Islands area, where the Blow-Me-Down Mountains are covered in birch trees that turn a brilliant yellow in the fall of the year.
-The Cape Blow Me Down Hiking Trail is a 3.8km moderate-difficult hike, appropriate for more active hikers.
+The Cape Blow Me Down Hiking Trail is a 6.9km moderate-difficult return hike, appropriate for more active hikers.
 For an easier stroll, there is also a short 500 meter hike from the parking lot.

 Labrador Pioneer Footpath